 If the Mayor issues an order to the Police Department, which he basically controls, forbidding them from doing this, that is Obstruction of Justice.
 These people are here illegally, praying upon our society, and Federal law mandates they be deported.
 Any Mayoral order to the contrary, violates the law and a Grand Jury will be convened, to see whether or not the Mayor is in violation of any statute.
 If so, he will stand trial for Obstruction of Justice and related offenses.
 While this measure may seem harsh, it is needed to protect the public, and that is what an elected District Attorney is supposed to do!

-Any candidates who want criminal justice reform don’t speak of the topics that I will touch on, because they are not really listening.(Read More)
+Any candidate who wants criminal justice reform don’t speak of the topics that I will touch on, because they are not really listening...(Read More)

 QUALITY OF LIFE CRIMES

 Many crimes committed against our citizens under the Krasner Administration don’t even get prosecuted.
 The puncturing of automobile tires, the smashing of car windows in order to steal a radio or personal belongings within the car, graffiti, vandalism, etc. will, in fact, be prosecuted.